noname-ok/TravelLens/README.md

 ---

 ### **4️⃣ Nearby Attractions Discovery** 🗺️
-- **What it does:** Find and recommend nearby attractions with cultural context
+- **What it does:** Suggest places to visit—even when you’re standing in an obscure neighbourhood or a non‑tourist town.
+The app surface nearby “hidden gems” and lesser‑known sites to encourage exploration beyond popular hotspots.
 - **Powered by:** Google Maps API + Places API
 - **You see:**
-  - 📍 Nearby temples, restaurants, museums, parks
+  - 📍 Temples, cafés, historic houses and community spots near your current location
-  - 📏 Distance from current location
+  - 📏 Distance from where you are (backyard, not just downtown)
-  - ⭐ Ratings and reviews
+  - ⭐ Ratings and local review snippets
   - 👔 Cultural tips & dress code for each place
-- **Example:** Standing at Red Square → See 5 nearby cultural sites + etiquette for each
+- **Why it matters:** Boosts travel to under‑visited areas (e.g. rural Kelantan) and feeds into the journal community so users can share their discoveries and inspire others.
+- **Example:** Standing on a quiet street in a small village → get suggestions for a family‑run museum 2 km away + a local eatery with cultural insights

 ---